 - The date the amendments go into effect

 - The signatures of the owners.

-Additional details can be useful in this document including:
+Additional details can be helpful in this document, including:

 - Governing Law: which state’s laws apply in the event of a dispute

 - Original Agreement: a copy of the original agreement should be attached to the amendment since the non-modified terms are still in full force and effect.